hosseinhayati128/FTP_Walker/README.md

 # FTP_Walker

-I needed a function like os.walk on FTP and there where not any so i thought it would be useful to write it
+I needed a function like os.walk on FTP server and couldn't find anything anywhere. so i decided to develope it

 ## how to use: